© Jesper Houborg

 The Project

 DCA and a consortium led by Muni University are implementing the Refugee and Host Community Youth Empowerment and Transformation Initiative (RETI) program in Uganda, funded by the Mastercard Foundation.
 The program addresses unemployment among young people aged 15-35 in 15 refugee hosting districts, reaching 100,000 (60,000 female) and 70,000 (42,000 female) individuals.
-It provides educational and job opportunities, mentorship, internships, counseling, and mental health services to help refugees transition into the labor market.
+It provides educational and job opportunities, mentorship, internships, counselling, and mental health services to help refugees transition into the labor market.

 The project will strengthen universities, local organizations, and TVET’s to better serve these young people.
 It will train 100,000 people in life skills, 88,000 in non-formal vocational and business skills, 6,000 through short courses, 2,000 through internships/apprenticeships, and 4,000 with digital literacy and innovation skills.